naviprem/my-cs-notes/docs/_posts/2020-05-30-css-display.md

 #### inline-block

-- Compared to display: inline, the major difference is that display: inline-block allows to set a width and height on the element.
+- Compared to display: inline, the major difference is that display: inline-block *allows to set a width and height* on the element.
-- Also, with display: inline-block, the top and bottom margins/paddings are respected, but with display: inline they are not.
+- Also, with display: inline-block, the *top and bottom margins/paddings are respected*, but with display: inline they are not.
-- Compared to display: block, the major difference is that display: inline-block does not add a line-break after the element, so the element can sit next to other elements.
+- Compared to display: block, the major difference is that display: inline-block *does not add a line-break after the element*, so the element can sit next to other elements.

 ### Overflow